Aaron-Agyapong-Kojo/Next-Up/README.md

 npm run dev
 ```

-This will launch the app locally with hot-reloading enabled.
+This will launch the app locally with hot reloading enabled.

 ---